code-charity/Fair-License/README.md

 - ... [✔] **open contribution & open economic sustainability.**
 - ... [✔] **non-commercial repurposing & same-purpose distribution, <br> without generally allowing commercial exploitation, without requiring license-virality. <i> For example as "Dual licensing", such as: "GNU for everything, except commercial useage" </i> )

-General purposes infrastructure might be / need to be free?
-(Dentralizaton and crypto, dApps) and can be under a viral license? (if no modification needs to be private.)
-Yet smart contracts can also easily cover specifics for any smaller projects, such as votings / fair payments.
-This license can serve as a placeholder, for any project volunteered for on Github, yet without any smart contract.
+This license can serve as a placeholder, for any project already attracting volunteer work, yet without any smart contract.
 (This draft "v0.3" attempts to explain to every reader and be legally precise-enough too. ( _Talk to us? ☺ Are you into international law?_ )

 ----